Turfjs/turf/packages/turf-boolean-overlap/README.md

 # booleanOverlap

 Compares two geometries of the same dimension and returns true if their intersection set results in a geometry different from both but of the same dimension.
-It applies to Polygon/Polygon, LineString/LineString, Multipoint/Multipoint, MultiLineString/MultiLineString and MultiPolygon/MultiPolygon
+It applies to Polygon/Polygon, LineString/LineString, Multipoint/Multipoint, MultiLineString/MultiLineString and MultiPolygon/MultiPolygon.
+See [spatial relations](http://edndoc.esri.com/arcsde/9.0/general_topics/understand_spatial_relations.htm).

 **Parameters**